idaholab/moose/framework/doc/content/documentation/framework_development/contributing.md

 ## Referencing Issues

 Every modification to MOOSE +must+ reference an issue number.
-This means that every PR that flows into MOOSE must have contain at least one commit that references an issue relevant to what you are working on (e.g. `refs #NNNN` (where NNNN are the numbers for an issue such as #1234).
-If your PR completely addresses an issue, you can automatically tell Github that you'd like to close the issue once your PR has been merged by prepending "closes" or "fixes" to your issue reference.
-Issue numbers are automatically checked for by our testing system.
+This means that every [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) that flows into MOOSE must have contain at least one commit that references an issue relevant to what you are working on (e.g. `refs #<number>` (where <number> is an issue number on the [MOOSE GitHub issue](https://github.com/idaholab/moose/issues) page, such as #1234).
+If your PR completely addresses an issue, you can automatically close it by prepending "closes" or "fixes" to the issue reference (e.g., `closes #1234`).
+Issue numbers are automatically checked by our testing system.

 ## Work In A Fork

-The first step in modifying MOOSE is to create your own fork where you can commit your set of changes:
+The first step in modifying MOOSE is to create your own [fork](https://help.github.com/articles/fork-a-repo/) where you can commit your set of changes.

 ### 1. Fork MOOSE

 - Navigate to [https://github.com/idaholab/moose](https://github.com/idaholab/moose)

-- Click the "Fork" button in the upper right: [Fork Button](http://mooseframework.org/static/media/uploads/images/fork_button.png)
+- Click the "Fork" button in the upper right: [Fork Button](https://github.com/idaholab/moose#fork-destination-box).

 - Clone your fork to your local machine (replace "username" with your GitHub username).